SteveObee/obeedock/README.md

 session then hit `prefix` + <kbd>I</kbd> and after hitting <kbd>Esc</kbd> the plugins should work.
 I have included restore and continuum but feel free to add more.

+### Apache

+Projects can be viewed on a local browser by copying one of the example .conf files in the apache/sites/ folder and editing it to your needs.
+Change the DocumentRoot to the folder your project normally serves its index file from (usually called public), then edit the ServerName and ServerAlias lines respectively.
+Afterward configure your local machine to point towards the ServerName.
+On linux thats the /etc/hosts file.

+### Database

+The database is MySQl using the mysql:latest image and data is synced to the local ./database folder using a volume.
+PhpMyAdmin is provided and mapped to localhost on port 8082 with the user logged on as root automatically.

+### Mail

+Mailhog, mail server is provided and accessible on localhost:8081.

 ## Usage

 I created the IDE with the idea that I can work within it and run all language commands natively so